Thursday, November 15

 12:00 p.m.
 LUNCH, Charles F Knight Executive Education Center, Anheuser Busch Dining Room, 3rd floor.

-1:15 “The Role of Credit Rating Changes on Opacity in the Municipal Bond Market,” Presented by Delphine Samuels, MIT
+1:15 “The Effect of Credit Ratings on Disclosure: Evidence from the Recalibration of Moody's Municipal Ratings,” (Appendix) Presented by Delphine Samuels, MIT

 Discussion led by Greg Waymire, Emory University

-2:40 “Earnings of Cash Flows: Which is a Better Predictor of Future Cash Flows?”
+2:45 “Earnings or Cash Flows: Which is a Better Predictor of Future Cash Flows?”
 Presented by Suresh Nallareddy, Duke University

 Discussion led by Steve Penman, Columbia University